laraibzafarlaraib/laraibzafarlaraib/README.md

-# Hi there! 👋
+# Hi 👋 I'm **Laraib Zafar**

-I'm **Laraib Zafar**, a data science student passionate about transforming data into actionable insights and solving real-world problems with technology. 🌟
+a data science student🌟

-💡 I enjoy creating intuitive visualizations, crafting efficient machine-learning models, and diving into datasets to uncover hidden stories.
+💡 I am passionate about transforming data into actionable insights and solving real-world problems with technology.
+Also, I enjoy creating intuitive visualizations, crafting efficient machine-learning models, and diving into datasets to uncover hidden stories.

 ---